DerZanael/PHP-Registration-Login/readme.md

 Two parts in this :
 * The tutorial itself, neatly organized in chapters, in /chapters
 * The source code I'm basing the tutorial on, in /sources
+* A *Going Further* in /going-further section where we'll cover more functionnalities not included in this tutorial.

 In the /db folder, you will find a simple SQL script to create your database and an user table to store your users.